Johnslee123/MusicAnalysis/README.md

 ### Iteration 1: Data Collection and Preprocessing

-In the first iteration, we focused on using two playlists (one happy, one sad) to see if we could make it distinguish between happy and sad songs.
+In the first iteration, we focused on using two playlists (one happy, one sad) to see if we could make it distinguish between happy and sad songs using the MFCC data that we received from the songs.
 One challenge we ran into initially was having a very high accuracy on the training data with very poor actual test results.
-To make a more precise model, we increased the parameters for songs from just MFCC to include energy, tempo, etc.
+Doing more research and creating visualized training/test graphs to figure out the issue, we identified hte issue to be overfitting.
+After improving upon the model by adding Dropout layers and optimizations, we were able to get the model to have about a 62% accuracy rate.
+To make a more precise model, we decided to increase the parameters for songs from just MFCC to include energy, tempo, etc. using Spotify provided data.

 ### Iteration 2: Further Data Collection